-The influence industry in Argentinean Elections: Tracking firms through financial reporting
+The influence industry in Argentinean elections: Tracking firms through financial reporting

 A sketch on a background image, mostly in turqoise color and with various shapes